SeSartaj/mad-aliexpress/README.md

 # Aliexpress | Mobile App development With React Native

-Shopping mobile appication created with react native for school work
+Shopping mobile appication created with react native.

 ## How to Setup